wp-plugins/bhutanese-calendar/readme.txt

 == Description ==

-This plugin lets you add monthly Bhutanese calendar from the year 1900 to 2099.
+This plugin adds monthly Bhutanese calendar from the year 1900 to 2099.
 Bhutanese  calendar data extracted from <a href="http://www.kalacakra.org/calendar/bhutlist.htm">Open Source Bhutanese Calendar software</a>.

 <h4>Features</h4>